Loglines: Write a Killer One Sentence Logline for Your Novel

 What is your protagonist’s goal?

 Your main character’s want or need is the component that drives the entire novel.
-It’s why your protagonist chooses to go on after whatever hell life has thrown at them in the inciting incident, and it’s the motivation that keeps them going through every obstacle which follows.
+It’s why your protagonist chooses to go on after whatever hell life has thrown at them in the inciting incident, and it’s the motivation that keeps them going through every obstacle thrown their way.
 In your logline, it goes a long way toward illustrating what kind of character they are.

 What might your protagonist lose?